 Throughout the life of your project, you will reach various milestones.
-With Git, we mark significant improvements and modifications with commits, but often there will be events that will require more annotation, such as version changes.
+With Git, you mark significant improvements and modifications with commits, but often there will be events that will require more annotation, such as version changes.
 In this article, you’ll learn about how to use tags in Git to mark significant events in the life of your project.
+You can also use these tags as references to which you can reset your project.

 If you are new to Git, be sure to check out our guide on learning Git.